 Marijuana is legal for adults (no sales); medical marijuana law

-In November 2014, D.C. voters overwhelmingly approved Initiative 71, which legalized the possession and cultivation of limited amounts of marijuana by adults 21 and older, but due to the fact that D.C. cannot control its own budget, Congress has been able to block the District from taxing and regulating marijuana sales via the "Harris rider."
+In November 2014, D.C. voters overwhelmingly approved Initiative 71, which legalized the possession and cultivation of limited amounts of marijuana by adults 21 and older.
+However, as long as congressional interference continues, adult-use consumers are left with no access to regulated, tested cannabis.

-More information on D.C’s medical cannabis program can be found here, and you can find a list of licensed dispensaries in D.C. here.
+More information on D.C.’s medical cannabis program can be found here, and you can find a list of licensed dispensaries in D.C. here.